rstrickstrock/GrOW_multi-scale_steepest-descent/README.md

     e.g.

     $ python main.py ../opt_1/octane_hybrid.cfg

+- The optimization in "input_data/" are started via scripts (e.g. "input_data/wf_exp_init/batch_run_PP-15_MM-85.sh") that also utlize the provided IT structure at the time the optimizations were performed.

 # Adapting the file to fit the IT infrastructure

-- make sure all the relative filepaths in the <config>-file are correct
+- adapt the paths for 'cwd' in all PP-*/octane_hybrid_new.cfg files
+- adapt the paths for 'cwd' in all run_PP*.sh files
+- adapt the configurations in all PP-*/batch_run_PP*.sh files to match your IT infrastructure
-- adapt files in
+- maybe adapt files in

         - Code/GrOW/parallel_jobs/*